junjun-jiang/Face-Hallucination-Benchmark/README.md

 # Face Hallucination Benchmark
-# Face Hallucination Benchmark
-List of face hallucination (super-resolution) resources.
+A list of face hallucination (super-resolution) resources collected by Junjun Jiang.

-Some classical algorithms (including NE, LSR, SR, LcR, LINE, and EigTran) that I implanted can be found [here](https://github.com/junjun-jiang/TLcR-RL).
+Some classical algorithms (including NE, LSR, SR, LcR, LINE, and EigTran) that I implemented can be found [here](https://github.com/junjun-jiang/TLcR-RL).

 ## State-of-the-art algorithms